ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/NastyCrow/CVE-2025-51643](https://github.com/NastyCrow/CVE-2025-51643) :  ![starts](https://img.shields.io/github/stars/NastyCrow/CVE-2025-51643.svg) ![forks](https://img.shields.io/github/forks/NastyCrow/CVE-2025-51643.svg)

 ## CVE-2025-51591
  A Server-Side Request Forgery (SSRF) in JGM Pandoc v3.6.4 allows attackers to gain access to and compromise the whole infrastructure via injecting a crafted iframe.
+Note: Some users have stated that Pandoc by default can retrieve and parse untrusted HTML content which can enable SSRF vulnerabilities.
+Using the ‘--sandbox’ option or ‘pandoc-server’ can mitigate such vulnerabilities.
+Using pandoc with an external ‘--pdf-engine’ can also enable SSRF vulnerabilities, such as CVE-2022-35583 in wkhtmltopdf.